 Traumatic grief is when trauma reactions accompany loss when…

-- the loss happens unexpected, sudden or violently
+- the loss happens unexpectedly, suddenly, or violently

-- the loss happens out of timely order, for example, parents, who lose a child
+- the loss happens out of timely order, for example, for parents, who lose a child

-Such a loss triggers post-trauma survival mechanisms in addition to the mourning of whatever was lost.
+Such a loss triggers post-trauma survival mechanisms in addition to mourning of whatever was lost.

 People with trauma disorders can often hardly distinguish between the past and the present.
 The traumatic event was so imprinted on the soul (anatomically, in the brain) that it had to be split off.
 When triggered, it feels like the event is real in the present.
 It is not integrated into the whole organism and leads a life of its own, it only comes out like a flashback.
 Such people usually have disorganized attachments and are suspicious of everything and everyone.